What Do We Do?

 - Fever free for 24 hours without fever medication

 - No vomiting in the last 24 hours

 - No diarrhea in the last 24 hours

 - Minor cold symptoms

 - Asthma responsive to medication

-- With MD clearance following hospitalization, orthopedic injury, or communicable disease (including COVID-19)
+- With a doctor's clearance following hospitalization, orthopedic injury, or communicable disease

 Disclosure of Health Information

 When a student has a health condition that requires the School Nurse to understand their current medical condition and/or follow up with physicians orders, she/he will request a parent to authorize the disclosure of health records from the medical provider.
 These records will be kept confidential and will be used for educational planning and any health care provided at school.
 Parents fill in the form, sign and return to the School Nurse office.

 Authorization for Use or Disclosure of Health Information to School Districts form